open-component-model/ocm/docs/README.md

-This is achieved by signing a normalized form of a component version description, which is independent of a concrete serialization format of a [component descriptor](ocm/model.md#component-descriptor) It includes the digests of the described artefacts, but not the technical access specifications used to access the artefact in the environment, where the signature is created.
+This is achieved by signing a normalized form of a component version description, which is independent of a concrete serialization format of a [component descriptor](ocm/model.md#component-descriptor) It includes the digests of the described artifacts, but not the technical access specifications used to access the artifact in the environment, where the signature is created.

-This way the Open Component model can be used as foundation or some kind of Lingua Franca for any number of _tools_ dealing with software and software artefacts:
+This way the Open Component model can be used as foundation or some kind of Lingua Franca for any number of _tools_ dealing with software and software artifacts:
-- By using the location-agnostic component, component version and artefact identities to denote the entities they are dealing with
+- By using the location-agnostic component, component version and artifact identities to denote the entities they are dealing with
 - By using the location specific access methods described by a local version of the component description to
-  - get access to the content of an artefact in defined formats.
+  - get access to the content of an artifact in defined formats.
-  - get the local location of the artefact.
+  - get the local location of the artifact.
-  - verify the authenticity of the artefacts found in the local environment.
+  - verify the authenticity of the artifacts found in the local environment.

 Because the identities and the content (but not the location of the content) are stable after transportation steps, information stored or provided by